smashwilson/slack-emojinator/README.md

 You'll need to provide your team name (the bit before ".slack.com" in your admin URL) and your session cookie (grab it from your browser).
 Copy `.env.example`, fill them in, and source it.

 To grab your Slack session cookie:
-* [open your browser's dev tools](http://webmasters.stackexchange.com/a/77337) and copy the value of `document.cookie`
+* [Open your browser's dev tools](http://webmasters.stackexchange.com/a/77337) and copy the value of `document.cookie`
 * Go to the Network tab
 * Re-load page like https://{teamname}.slack.com/customize/emoji
 * Find call to `emoji` (it is most likely the very top request)